sonic-net/SONiC/doc/platform_api/new_platform_api.md

   - All abstract methods simply raise "NotImplementedError"
     - Adding new methods to the base classes will not break existing implementations
     - To ensure vendors are made aware of new methods, we will add a build-time or run-time test which will output all unimplemented methods

-- New "sonic_platform" package will only be installed in Platform Monitor (pmon) Docker container (not in base image).
+#### Implementation

+- Source for new "sonic_platform" package will reside along with vendor's platform module source under the platform/... directory structure
+- At build time, vendor ensures sonic_platform source is compiled into a Python wheel file
+- Upon first boot after image installation, at the time the appropriate platform modules are installed, the following must also be done:
+  1. Install the sonic_platform package in the host system
+  2. Copy the sonic_platform Python wheel to the appropriate /usr/share/sonic/device/<PLATFORM>/ directory, which gets mounted in the Docker containers
+- When the Platform Monitor (PMon) container starts, it will check whether a "sonic_platform" package is installed.
+If not, it will attempt to install a "sonic_platform\*.whl" file in the mounted directory as mentioned above.
+- In the host system, applications will interact with the platform API for things like watchdog and reboot cause
-  - Daemons running in pmon container will be responsible for updating Redis State database with current data from platfrom hardware
+- Daemons running in pmon container will be responsible for updating Redis State database with current metrics/status from platfrom hardware
-  - Command-line utilities in base image will query State DB to retrieve current platform peripheral metrics
+- Command-line utilities in host image will query State DB to retrieve current platform peripheral metrics
-  - For more real-time data, such as transceiver optical data, CLI will notify daemons to retrieve data by writing to DB
+- For more real-time data, such as transceiver optical data, a mechanism can be implemented CLI can notify daemons to retrieve data by writing to DB

-### New Platform API Hierarchy
+#### New Platform API Hierarchy

 - Platform
   - Chassis
     - Base MAC address
+    - Serial number
+    - System EEPROM info
     - Reboot cause
     - Hardware watchdog
     - Environment sensors